tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ## Introduction

 Validating user identity is incredibly important in mobile development, and developers need reliable ways to confirm the identities of their users.
-In phone authentication, the user has to verify his identity with his phone number.
-Most phone-based authentication methods today simply use the mobile number alone, and rely on SMS to send a one-time code, or a voice call to that number.
-But these mechanisms don't reliably prove possession, and they pose security flaws due to potential SIM swap or mobile phone number recycling.

-The key to authenticating a mobile user quickly, securely and reliably is to use their mobile number, but perform the verification using the SIM card in the mobile phone.
-The tru.ID [PhoneCheck Workflow](link) confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number.
+The most common approaches to this are social login or, as seen with apps such as WhatsApp, Telegram, Line, WeChat and many more, the phone number.
+Using a phone number as a unique identifier on a mobile application, verified via an SMS PIN code, makes logical sense.
+Unfortunately, there are [flaws with SMS based verification](https://tru.id/blog/msisdn-vs-imsi-and-mobile-identity) that leave a user open to SIM Swap attacks.

-That's right, no more one-time code exchange, no more logic around PIN mis-type or retry due to delivery failure.
-This means with Instant PhoneCheck the user never leaves your app, and the entire verification happens seamlessly.
+Along with adding crytographically secure phone verfication to an application and protecting the user from SIM swap attacks, SIM card based authentication also improves the user experience.
+No more one-time code exchange, custom logic to handle PIN mis-type or retry due to SMS delivery failure.
+The user never leaves the app and the entire verification happens seamlessly.

 Fewer dependencies, better security and a better experience.

-This article describes how to implement a phone number verification flow in Android using the tru.ID PhoneCheck Workflow.
+In this tutorial we'll cover how to add SIM card based phone authentication to and Android application using [**tru.ID SubscriberCheck**](https://tru.id/docs/subscriber-check) which confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number and indicates when the SIM card associated with a phone number was last changed.

 **Estimated completion time: 20 mins**

 The completed Android sample app in the [sim-card-auth-android repo](https://github.com/tru-ID/sim-card-auth-android) on GitHub.
 The repo includes a README with documentation for running and exploring the code.

-Let's run through this application step by step ...
+Let's run through building this application step by step ...

 ## Before you begin